ena-infrastructure/specifications/ena-oauth2-profile.md

     - If the original authorization request included multiple resources, the authorization server MUST reject the request and respond with an error response where the `error` parameter is set to `invalid_target`.

 * The authorization server MUST audience-restrict issued tokens (using the `aud` claim) to the resource(s) indicated by the `resource` parameter(s) in the access token request.
-The values in the `aud` claim MUST be the Resource Identifier(s) of the corresponding protected resource(s).
+The value(s) in the `aud` claim MUST be the Resource Identifier(s) of the corresponding protected resource(s).

+    - Note that the authorization server **MAY** also add other audience values to the token; see [Section 6.1.1, The Audience Claim](#the-audience-claim).
+This may be done to support legacy resources that use audience indicators other than those specified by this profile.

 > \[\*\]: By "access token request", we refer to a token request using the `authorization_code` or `refresh_token` grant type.